arey/musicbrainz-elasticsearch/README.md

 * URL: jdbc:postgresql://localhost:5432/musicbrainz
 * Credentials: musicbrainz / musicbrainz

-### 2. Elasticsearch ###
+#### 2. Elasticsearch ###

-Before launching the batch, you have to [download Elasticsearch v0.90.5](http://www.elasticsearch.org/download/) and configure it.
+Before launching the batch, you have to [download Elasticsearch v1.7.1](https://www.elastic.co/downloads/elasticsearch) and unarchived it.
-One unziped, edit the config/elaticsearch.yml configuration file.
-Uncomment the _cluster.name_ line and set it with the  _musicbrainz_ cluster name:
-`cluster.name: musicbrainz`
-You may also prefer to keep the default _elasticsearch_ cluster name and change the name in the es-musicbrainz-batch.properties configuration file.
+You may want to change the default _elasticsearch_ cluster name from the config/elaticsearch.yml configuration file and change the name in the es-musicbrainz-batch.properties configuration file.

 ## Quick Start ##

 * `git clone https://github.com/arey/musicbrainz-elasticsearch.git`
-* start Elasticsearch
-* start MusicBrainz database or VM
 * `mvn install`
 * `mvn exec:java` (execute the *IndexBatchMain* main class)

+On a Macbook Pro, the batch takes less than 3 minutes to build the Elasticsearch.

 ## Demo